Motorbike insurance

 Can I add other people to my motorbike insurance policy?

-Just like insuring a car, many insurance providers will allow you to add an additional rider.
+Many insurance providers will allow you to add an additional rider.
 Depending on their age and driving experience, this may raise or lower the cost of your premiums.

 Can I insure more than one bike under the same policy?

-If you own more than one motorbike, you could insure them all under one policy.
-Multi-bike policies could earn you a discount for using the same provider, and it could also be easier to manage multiple bikes with one policy, one renewal date and one insurance premium payment.
+Multi-bike policies can earn you a discount for using the same provider and it can be easier to manage multiple bikes under one policy.

 Compare the Market doesn’t currently compare multi-bike insurance, but we’re a great place to compare single motorbike insurance policies.